amcquistan/k8s-nlp-sentiment/blog/blogpost.md

 <img src="./Containerized-NLP-Diagram.jpg">

 The frontend application utilizes the Python based Flask microframework along with Vue.js for an interactive UI.
 The URL is submitted via the frontend and relayed to a Kafka topic.
-Next another containerized Python application consumes the URL from Kafka and utilizes the open source Text Blob and Natural Language Toolkit (NLTK) ML libraries to perform text analytics then writes the result to a Redis key/value store running in yet another container.
+Next another containerized Python application consumes the URL from Kafka and utilizes the open source [TextBlob](https://textblob.readthedocs.io/en/dev/) and Natural Language Toolkit (NLTK) ML libraries to perform text analytics then writes the result to a Redis key/value store running in yet another container.
 While this happens Javascript in the frontend polls a REST API for results matching to the original URL then displays them in the browser.

 The Flask app source is contained in a single file shown below consisting of a handler function that serves up the UI web page and two REST based endpoints.
 One REST endpoint is for handling a POST request with the URL then producing it to the containers running Kafka and the second REST endpoint is for fetching the results of the analysis.